saksham-1020/STMATH/README.md

   </a>
 </p>

 > Unified Python toolkit for Math, AI, ML, Quantum, Crypto, Vision, Graphs & GenAI — built for students, researchers, and developers.

+---

 ## What is STMATH?

-**STMATH** is a modular, educational, and developer-friendly Python library for mathematics, AI, ML, quantum computing, cryptography, vision, graph algorithms, and GenAI helpers.
-It’s designed for researchers, students, and educators who want clean, reusable functions with perfect documentation and publishing clarity.
+**STMATH** is a modular, educational, and developer-friendly Python library for mathematics, AI, ML, quantum computing, cryptography, vision, graph algorithms, time-series analysis, and GenAI helpers.
+It is designed for researchers, students, and educators who want clean, reusable functions with consistent APIs and broad domain coverage.

+---

+## ✅ Statement of Need

+Scientific computing in Python is typically fragmented across multiple specialized libraries such as NumPy, SciPy, SymPy, scikit-learn, and domain-specific toolkits for cryptography, optimization, and quantum computing.
+While powerful, these libraries can be heavy for educational use and rapid interdisciplinary prototyping.

+STMATH addresses this gap by providing a **unified, lightweight, and modular mathematical toolkit** that integrates core mathematics, statistics, machine learning metrics, cryptography, quantum utilities, vision mathematics, and optimization into a single coherent API.
+This design is particularly suited for **students, educators, and early-stage researchers** who require a broad yet consistent computational foundation without complex dependency stacks.

 ---